 What happened next tells you everything.

-Hours after Trump blacklisted Anthropic on Friday, Sam Altman told OpenAI employees at an all-hands that a deal with the Pentagon was emerging.
-Late Friday night, Altman announced on X that OpenAI had signed a deal to deploy models on classified networks.
+Hours after the White House blacklisted Anthropic on Friday, OpenAI’s CEO told employees at an all-hands that a deal with the Pentagon was emerging.
+Late Friday night, he announced on X that OpenAI had signed.

-And then there was the open letter.
-Eleven OpenAI employees signed it publicly: “The Pentagon is negotiating with Google and OpenAI to try to get them to agree to what Anthropic has refused.
+Eleven OpenAI employees signed an open letter the same night: “The Pentagon is negotiating with Google and OpenAI to try to get them to agree to what Anthropic has refused.
 They’re trying to divide each company with fear that the other will give in.”

 Anthropic drew the line.
 Anthropic took the bullet.
 OpenAI walked in behind them and got the same terms.